badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 Templates install per-user.
 The built VM image is shared instance-wide by name, so building a template once makes it usable by every range; another user installs it from the source only to rebuild it.

-Roles install per-user.
+Roles and collections install per-user.
 An admin can install them instance-wide by passing `--global` to `source add`, which makes them available to every user on the instance.

 Blueprints share per-blueprint with `ludus blueprint share user <sourceID>/<bpID> <userID>` (or `share group`).